luismartingarcia/protocol/README.txt

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

- 0x05 - SUPPORT AND BUG REPORTING
+ 0x06 - CONTACT, SUPPORT AND BUG REPORTING

    For any questions, bug reports, bug fixes, feature requests, code contributions, etc, please contact me using the e-mail address displayed on